 Docker Compose version v5.x.x

-Install Moby Engine from Fedora Repositories
+Install Moby Engine on Fedora (Default Repositories)

 Install Moby Engine